 Chia Seed Nutrition and Health Benefits

-One ounce of chia seeds provides 138 calories, 4.4 grams of protein, 8.7 grams of fat and 12.4 grams of carbohydrates – 10.7% of which is fiber.
-Most of the fat in chia seeds are omega-3 essential fatty acids – 311% RDA per ounce.
+Nutrition: One ounce (28 grams, or roughly two tablespoons) of chia seeds provides 138 calories, 4.4 grams of protein (with all 9 essential amino acids), 8.7 grams of fat, and 12.4 grams of carbohydrates – 10.7 grams of which is fiber!

-As far as minerals, one ounce of chia seeds contains about 179 mg of calcium (about 18% RDA), 38% RDA of phosphorus, 27% RDA of manganese and 9% RDA of zinc.
+As far as minerals, one ounce of chia seeds contains about 179 mg of calcium (about 18% RDA), 34% RDA of phosphorus, 22% RDA of magnesium, 33% RDA of manganese and 9% RDA of zinc.

-Precautions: Like flax seeds, chia seeds are rich in a class of phytoestrogens called lignans.
-While there is considerable debate about how phytoestrogens affect healthy people, those who have hormonal imbalances may want to limit their intake of foods, like chia seeds, that have high levels of these plant estrogens – particularly men who suffer from high levels of estrogen or low testosterone, or women who have higher-than-normal estrogen levels.
+Like flax seeds, chia seeds are rich in a class of phytoestrogens called lignans.
+While these phytoestrogens do not have an effect on healthy individuals, those who have hormonal imbalances may want to limit their intake of foods, like chia seeds, that have high levels of these plant estrogens – particularly men who suffer from high levels of estrogen or low testosterone, or women who have higher-than-normal estrogen levels.

 There is no clinical evidence that healthy people are at risk of developing hormonal imbalances from consuming chia seeds in normal amounts.